nalavo/Starboy-Lyrical-Analysis/README.md

-# The Weeknd - Starboy Lyrics Analysis
+# ⭐️The Weeknd - Starboy Lyrics Analysis

 I built this using Streamlit to create an interactive web app that analyzes word frequency and sentiment across the entire album.